cgay/protocol-buffers/documentation/source/design.rst

   if they need to be used with arenas) or ``required-init-keyword:``?
 Are there safe ways to add behavior to protoc-generated classes in Dylan?

+  **Status:** Dec 2023, it's now possible to build protos *into* a Dylan library and therefore non-generated code can add methods to sealed generic functions if it wants to.
+This should make it possible to, for example, make a subclass of a generated class that modifies the API of the generated code.

 TODO List
 =========